Location of Adventure

 Our Private Leaders

-Travel to and from start and end points of trip (Delhi, India), alcoholic beverages, passport and visa fees, some gratuities, optional activities, fees for video cameras in parks, items of a personal nature (phone calls, souvenirs, Internet, etc.), airline baggage fees, required medical evacuation insurance and optional travel insurance.
+Travel to and from start and end points of trip (Delhi, India), early arrival and late departure airport transfers (if you are not staying at the Taj Mahal or Trident hotels), alcoholic beverages, passport and visa fees, some gratuities, optional activities, fees for video cameras in parks, items of a personal nature (phone calls, souvenirs, Internet, etc.), airline baggage fees, required medical evacuation insurance and optional travel insurance.

 Easy to Moderate